Grant-Nelson/CSCI550FinalProject/README.md

 This is [Grant Nelson](https://github.com/Grant-Nelson) and [John Singleton](https://github.com/JohnSingleton54) final project at Montana State University 2019 for CSCI 550

+**Disclamer:** The commits contain code from both Grant and John regardless of the committer.
+This project has no connection to Workiva regardless of the committer.
+(Grant committed both his and John's code from either his work or home computer, hence the committer name.)

 ## Getting Started

 1. Download [FPA_FOD_20170508.sqlite](https://www.kaggle.com/rtatman/188-million-us-wildfires) data